 SF Match website.

-The Regions Hospital/University of Minnesota Orthopaedic Trauma Fellowship experience includes exposure to a Level I Trauma setting and the University of Minnesota medical system.
+The Regions North Star Orthopaedic Trauma Fellowship experience includes exposure to a Level I Trauma setting and the University of Minnesota medical system.
 The program hospital, Regions Hospital in St. Paul, admits over 18,000 patients and performs over 12,000 surgical procedures per year.
 The catchment for high energy or complex trauma, as well as referred tertiary care extends broadly to four surrounding states.

 The fellows work directly with seven fulltime orthopaedic trauma faculty, covering clinical and research domains including surgery of the pelvis and acetabulum, foot & ankle and upper extremity, spine, post-traumatic joint reconstruction, correction of malunion, treatment of bone infection, management of the multiply-injured patient, and specific programs in pediatric and geriatric orthopaedic trauma.
 The fellow will work with the Orthopaedic residents and staff as an integral part of the trauma service.